17 Cub Cadet Starting Problems and Possible Fixes

 The purpose of the safety switch is to guarantee your safety, so a malfunction or total absence of one potentially puts you in danger.

-The ignition coil in your mower is responsible for channeling the required electrical current to the spark plug, which in turn creates the electrical beam needed to ignite the engine.
+The ignition coil in your mower channels the required electrical current to the spark plug, creating the electrical beam needed to ignite the engine.

-If this coil malfunctions, the spark plug will be unable to ignite the engine, leading to a misfire and failed start.
+If this coil malfunctions, the spark plug cannot ignite the engine, leading to a misfire and failed start.

 Solution

-Use an ohmmeter to check the flow of current through the faulty ignition coil.
+Use an ohmmeter to check the current flow through the faulty ignition coil.
 If you detect a broken flow in the electric current, get a new ignition coil to replace the bad one.

 13. Bad Ignition Switch